-Routine maintenance would be conducted between 7 a.m. and 5 p.m.
+Routine maintenance would be typically conducted between 7 a.m. and 5 p.m.
 Monday through Friday.
+Note that mitigation measure MM N-1 limits routine maintenance activities to between 7 a.m. and 4:30 p.m. to be consistent with the development standards of the Montecito Community Plan.
 The maximum number of truck round trips for sediment/debris export would be about 50 per day.
 The anticipated local haul route is east on East Valley Road, then south on Sheffield Drive to U.S. Highway 101.
 However, alternative routes between East Valley Road and U.S. Highway 101 may be used depending on conditions at the time maintenance is conducted which may include San Ysidro Road or Hot Springs Road.